 The idea is to wean off your usual brand with a series of alternatives, as explained below.
 This worked for me with cigarettes, but if you are interested in quitting vapor cigarettes, it should work as well.
 You are just five steps from a whole new you!

 1. Get clear and motivated.
 Give some thought to why you want to quit.
 To feel better?
 Look better?
 Have more energy?
 Be healthier?
 Save money?
 Make better impressions?
 Get crystal clear on your reasons and then write them down.

 2. Get your tools.
 Get thee to a smoke shop and purchase the following:

 - A pouch of American Spirit loose tobacco (or other brand), and a rolling device, if needed.
-May also need an extra pack of rolling papers.
+You may also need an extra pack of rolling papers.